Sp25-CS5004-Online-Lionelle/final-project-group-5/Project Proposal.md

    - `IMovieDataFetch` interface, an interface to fetch the data from various APIs (TMBD, OMDB, or another)
    - `OMDBMovieData`, a class that fetches movie data from the specfic API we decide to use
    - `MovieStorage`, a class to load/save the MovieList to multiple file types
-   - `IStorage`, interface for saving/loading for both MovieStorage and UserProfileStorage
+   - `student.model.IStorage`, interface for saving/loading for both MovieStorage and UserProfileStorage
    - `UserProfile`, a class to create userprofile for Movie ratings and reviews
    - `UserProfileStorage`, a class to save the user profile to a file and retrive it between sessions
    - `InputReader`, a class with method to read saved moives from local xml/csv/json files